 In an article written for the National Peanut Board, Collins writes that “Partially hydrogenated oil contains trans fat.
 Fully hydrogenated oil and palm oils do not contain trans fat.”

-She said that using fully hydrogenated oils gives manufacturers some of the same functional benefits as partially hydrogenated oils minus the trans fat.
+She said that using fully hydrogenated oils gives manufacturers some of the same functional benefits as partially hydrogenated oils minus trans fat.

-“Fully hydrogenated fats help reduce rancidity, resulting in longer-lasting shelf stability.
 Without the trans fats associated with partially hydrogenated oils, fully hydrogenated oils provide an additional option for addressing the challenge of oils separating in peanut butter when stored in the jar, which many consumers prefer, without trans fats.”

 SUMMARY